Back to school September 2020?

 What will school food provision look like this year?

 Fast forward to today at a time of crisis, some head teachers are asking parents to send packed lunches with the children, some are offering a cold packed lunch to eat in the classrooms, or staggered meals over 3 hours, so lunch at 11.30am – 2.30pm, others are offering packed lunches, hot meals and the option of bringing a lunch into school.
 So most permutations are likely to be covered throughout the UK, depending on the school.
 The majority of schools have really worked on their lunchtime offering for hot meals over the last few years, a sit down hot meal has so many advantages to the younger student, from dexterity – using a knife and fork, getting the food to the table without throwing it across the floor, communication skills – talking with the lunchtime assistants when choosing their food.
-However, needs must and if your school meals are not being provided, or are not suitable for your child for whatever reason it looks increasingly like many will require a bento style box for home made lunches at least for the start of the year.
+However, needs must and if your school meals are not being provided, or are not suitable for your child for whatever reason it looks increasingly like many will require an insulated lunch box for home made lunches at least for the start of the year.

 School kitchen logistics.

 Where schools have a decent sized kitchen, it’s not quite so tricky, but the smaller kitchens present really significant difficulties for cooks and kitchen assistants.
 I know lots have been marking up the floor to enable more coherent social distancing and everyone is doing their best to plan a cohesive Covid 19 strategy.
-Some schools are also extending their kitchens by converting what are not currently used as food rooms by re-equipping with prep tables elsewhere which is a cheaper alternative to other types of reconfiguring, but does need to be agreed with the environmental health.
+Some schools are also extending their kitchens by converting what are not currently used as food rooms by re-equipping with prep tables elsewhere, which is a cheaper alternative to other types of reconfiguring, but does need to be agreed with the environmental health.
 It’s also clear that the added costs of staffing for extended sittings and prep is likely to be increased with the different requirements and also allergens along with all the usual food safety that has to be covered off in the safest possible manner.
 It’s not going to be easy.

 Food choices and options to keep hunger at bay.